faro-tech-solution/novan-webapp/SPOTPLAYER_API_KEY_SETUP.md

 The current implementation:

 - ✅ Checks for API key configuration
-- ✅ Makes API calls to SpotPlayer when key is available
+- ✅ Makes API calls to SpotPlayer using official API endpoints
+- ✅ Implements proper license creation with watermark and device settings
+- ✅ Provides cookie synchronization endpoint at `/api/spotplayer/cookie`
+- ✅ Handles cookie refresh and validation
 - ✅ Provides fallback behavior when API is unavailable
 - ✅ Logs stream access (currently to console)
+- ✅ Implements web version integration as per official documentation
 - ❌ Does not persist licenses/cookies to database (tables not created yet)

 ## Next Steps